xch00/cs294-137-hw2-xch00/README.md

 ![image4.png](/Instructions/image4.png)

 Now we need to create the script to actually perform the raycasting to this object.
-In AR Session Origin, Add Component -> New Script and name it “ARButton Manager”.
+In Managers, Add Component -> New Script and name it “ARButton Manager”.
 In this script place the following:

 ```C++
 using System.Collections;